Edit Template

 Asset 3

-local involvement
+local ownership

 We prefer to work with local suppliers for the facilities.
 We also provide local guidance on implementation.